 The Seal Man is a case in point.
 Clarke wrote it, with great excitement, over a period of two months in 1921-22, and then revised it repeatedly over the next two years, in order to make it ‘simpler and better’.
 It was snapped up by the first singer she showed it to, the American tenor Lawrence Strauss, who gave the premiere in San Francisco, in 1924.
 With Clarke and her friends Cecil Forsyth and Myra Hess talking it up, it quickly entered the repertoires of John Goss, Povla Frijsh, Dorothea Webb, and many other singers whose names may mean little today, but who were honoured in their generations, and were the glory of their times.
 Eventually, The Seal Man carved out a niche for itself in the workaday canon, appearing on concert-programs, in student recitals, and even at music-club tea-parties, for another four decades.
 Since its first recording in 2000, it has become a fixture on disc and on stage.
 The present release is the latest – and one of the most urgent – of many fine recordings.

-For more on Clarke’s life, career, and music, see , where you will find an on The Seal Man.
+For more on Clarke’s life, career, and music, see her official website, where you will find an illustrated feature on The Seal Man.

 Listen to The Seal Man on the new album Proud Songsters.